 From this estimate, one can determine the parameter δ_r which minimizes the right-hand side again with standard calculus.
-Restricting the considerations to the convection-dominated case and to the dominant terms, one finds the same parameters $\delta_r^{\rm FE}$ and $\delta_r^{\rm POD}$ as in (32) and (34), respectively, depending on using
+Restricting the considerations to the convection-dominated case and to the dominant terms, one finds the same parameters δ_r^{FE} and δ_r^{POD} as in (32) and (34), respectively, depending on using the estimates (20) or (19).
+For the sake of brevity, details of the calculations leading to these results will be omitted here.

-4 Numerical Studies
+4. Numerical studies